| 1st National

 of Physical Education, Sports Coaches and Physical Education Teachers

+etc. was observed at the conference.
 Ministry of Youth Affairs and Sports, Govt. of India New Delhi had

 specially deputed Mr. Joe Sebastian, Director (Sports) to attend